Master of Public Health in Nutrition

 Learn more about required courses within the Nutrition MPH curriculum.

-To find more information about the requirements and process for becoming a registered dietitian nutritionist, program expenses (e.g., books), required clearances, graduation requirements, the program schedule and additional program policies, view the Nutrition MPH student handbook (PDF).
+To find more information about the requirements and process for becoming a registered dietitian nutritionist, program expenses (e.g., books), credit for prior learning, required clearances, graduation requirements, the program schedule and additional program policies, view the Nutrition MPH student handbook (PDF).

 Related Graduate Certificates